 Deborah Kay Davies is an award-winning novelist and poet.
 In 2009, she won the Wales Book of the Year award for her collection of short stories, Grace, Tamar, and Laszlo the Beautiful.
-Here Deborah invites us in to her writing space in the latest in our series of essays that explore the creative lives of Wales’s top writers.
+Here Deborah invites us in to her writing space in the latest in our Writers’ Rooms series, exploring the creative lives of Wales’s top writers.

 I have quashed the urge to tart my room up.
 So, behind the computer is a large, curled-up meditation by my eight-year-old grand-daughter about why we love autumn, entitled ‘Blurb’.
 She’s stuck lots of different sorts of leaves on it, with invitations to touch them.
 Beside one weird leaf she has written ‘don’t be scared, I am not posenus’.
 In the middle of the page is a detachable fluffy-headed bunch of grass that she invites me to take out and put in a jar.
 On top of the grey chest of drawers are my Collins Dictionary, Roget’s Thesaurus, Cruden’s Concordance, a book of poetry by Mary Oliver, and the King James Version of the Bible.
 Also a scented candle I never light.
 To the right of my wonderful autumn document are two particularly bolstering letters of appreciation for my latest novel, Tirzah and the Prince of Crows.
 I keep them there to read when I’m feeling crap about my writing; I read them every day.
 The drawing above the computer is called Cadillac Shrine, by the artist Richard Cox, and the small watercolour, left, behind the inkwell, is by William Brown.
 Above it is a print of a lino-cut I love by Ethel Spowers, called Wet Afternoon, bought this year from the Dulwich Picture Gallery.